unrealwork/atsd-use-cases/research/us-mortality/README.md

   LIMIT 10
 ```

-In this query, we are able to calculate the percentage of pneumonia and influenza deaths using the line `sum(pni.value)/sum(tot.value)*100 AS "pneumonia_influenza_deaths, %",`.

 ```ls
 | city         | state  | region              | all_deaths  | pneumonia_influenza_deaths  | pneumonia_influenza_deaths, %  | population |
 |--------------|--------|---------------------|-------------|-----------------------------|--------------------------------|------------|